Developer(s) – Radical Entertainment

 Storyline – 2/10

 As in the cartoon, the story involves Rocky and Bullwinkle resolving to find and defeat their arch-nemesis, Fearless Leader.
-Personally, I was never a fan of the cartoon, and so making a video game from the source material was always going to be an inevitably bad idea.
-It’s a terrible license, which has somehow warranted the development of a terrible game, and by proxy, a terrible film (by some distance, the worst thing Robert De Niro has ever done with his career).
+Personally, I was never a fan of the cartoon.
+And so making a video game from the source material was never going to work for me.
+Certainly not as well as the likes of Chip N’ Dale: Rescue Rangers.
+It’s a terrible license, which has somehow warranted the development of a terrible game.
+And by proxy, a terrible film.
+By some distance, the worst thing Robert De Niro has ever done with his career.

 Originality – 0/10

-There is no originality about this game since everything that is incorporated within had already been done before, and there’s absolutely nothing present in it to be able to differentiate it from other prominent games in the genre at the time.
-I fact, a lot of the many stables of the genre, such as bosses, are not present, which only makes matter worse.
+There is no originality since everything had already been done before.
+And there’s absolutely nothing present in it to be able to differentiate it from other prominent names in the genre at the time, such as Castlevania and Mega Man.
+In fact, a lot of the many stables of the genre, such as bosses, are not present, which only makes matter worse.

 In summation, Rocky and Bullwinkle is one of the worse video games I’ve ever played.
 Even if players may have played every single platform game, and still hunger for more of the same, I can’t recommend it at all.